 The Company's products are sold globally, principally to third party distributors and crane builders through diverse distribution channels, and to a lesser extent directly to end-users and integrators.
-During the nine three months ended December 31, 2023 June 30, 2024, sales to customers in the United States were approximately 56% 57% of total net sales.
+During the three and six months ended June 30, 2024 September 30, 2024, sales to customers in the United States were approximately 57% 56% and 55%, respectively, of total net sales.